lucasjoliveau/doc/en/administration/odoo_sh/getting_started/first_module.md

 ![../../../_images/firstmodule-test-
 database.png](../../../_images/firstmodule-test-database.png)

-If your Odoo.sh project is configured to install your module automatically, you will directly see it amongst the database apps.
+If your Konvergo ERP.sh project is configured to install your module automatically, you will directly see it amongst the database apps.
 Otherwise, it will be available in the apps to install.